pagopa/developer-portal/.changeset/young-cougars-explode.md

 "nextjs-website": minor
 ---

-[DPC-208] Add "Modelli dei Servizi" to the list of manuals
+Add "I modelli dei servizi" to the list of appIO's manuals